xbeat/Machine-Learning/README.md

 TF-IDF (Term Frequency-Inverse Document Frequency) is a numerical statistic used to reflect the importance of words in a document within a collection or corpus.
 The TF-IDF Vectorizer transforms text into a vector representation, making it suitable for machine learning algorithms.
 This technique is widely used in information retrieval and text mining.

+## Preparing for a Machine Learning Interview

+Core Machine Learning Concepts

+Machine learning is a vast field with numerous concepts to grasp.
+Understanding the fundamental principles is crucial for success in interviews and practical applications.
+Let's explore some key concepts that form the foundation of machine learning.

 ## Boosting Model Accuracy with Self-Training

 Introduction to Semi-Supervised Learning